Instructional Reading Level (IRL)

 If the educator wants to know what level of instructional materials a student should be using for ongoing classroom instruction, the IRL is the preferred score.
 Instructional materials at a slightly lower level than GE can help the student focus on learning the skills and content rather than decoding words.

-Instructional Reading Levels can be found in the following reports:
+IRL can be found on the following reports: